 Whether you come to a lunch-time drop-in, or make an appointment, you will be asked to complete a registration form, before your Initial Consultation.
-This is a session of 20-25 minutes, which will help clarify what has brought you to see us.
+This is a session of up to 20 minutes, which will help clarify what has brought you to see us.
 With the counsellor you can then think about an appropriate way forward.

 Students joining groups are offered longer-term support; many remain in a group throughout their time at City, but others choose to remain for shorter periods - for a term or an academic year.
 Group sessions last for 90 minutes.

 Students seen individually are often offered up to four sessions, though longer contracts are sometimes arranged.
 Individual sessions with a counsellor usually last for 50 minutes.